Kirk Hammerton: Geography

 The 2001 Census recorded a parish population of 517 people in 195 households.
 The village is mostly south of the A59 York – Liverpool road between York and Knaresborough.
 The River Nidd meanders to the south and east of the village.
 The parish also includes the small hamlet of Wilstrop.

 The parish is served by Hammerton railway station on the Harrogate Line which links York and Leeds.
 Cattal railway station is also within the parish boundary.
 Kirk Hammerton is 10 mi west of York, 1 mi south of Green Hammerton and 7 mi east of Knaresborough.
 The parish has an area of 2008 acre.

 Governance

-The parish is in the Selby and Ainsty parliamentary constituency.
-It is in the Ainsty ward of the North Yorkshire County Council and the Ribston Ward of Harrogate Borough Council.
+The parish is in the Wetherby and Easingwold parliamentary constituency.

 The village Parish Council has six members.

 Education

 The village has one primary school, Kirk Hammerton Church of England Primary School. it also has a playgroup across the grounds of the school.
 Most pupils go on to get their secondary education at Boroughbridge High School.